 What type of food is traditionally served in Northumberland?

-Craster kippers should also be tried when visiting Northumberland – smoked kippers are popular the world over, but those made in Craster have something very special about them!
-Game is also very common throughout Northumberland as it remains a predominantly rural county, and you will often see venison or pheasant on many a menu.
+Craster kippers should also be tried when visiting Northumberland – smoked kippers are popular the world over, but those made in Craster have something incredibly special about them!
+Game is also quite common throughout Northumberland as it remains a predominantly rural county, and you will often see venison or pheasant on many a menu.

 Northumberland has a great many tourist attractions.
 Northumberland’s colourful history is full of interesting stories, from Romans to Vikings and the English Civil War – key historical events have taken place all around Northumberland.

-Visit Hadrian’s Wall and various Roman settlements, or take in the breathtaking castles at Alnwick or Bamburgh.
-If you feel like Alnwick Castle looks familiar, you might have seen it in a number of films or TV shows: the castle was most famously used as Hogwart’s School in the Harry Potter films.
+Visit Hadrian’s Wall and various Roman settlements or take in the breath-taking castles at Alnwick or Bamburgh.
+If you feel like Alnwick Castle looks familiar, you might have seen it in several films or TV shows: the castle was most famously used as Hogwarts’s School in the Harry Potter films.

 What is the weather usually like in Northumberland?

 The short answer is that there is no usual weather in Northumberland!
 The weather is very changeable, especially on the hills, and it is always advisable that you take precautions if you are going out and about in the countryside.
 Waterproof clothing is usually a good idea, as Northumberland is one of the toughest counties in terms of weather in England.
 The warmest months are between July and August, and there are certainly some glorious days during this time when sandcastles and ice cream on the beach are in order.
 Winter can bring heavy snowfall, so you should always make sure you are prepared for this: but the snow-covered Northumbrian landscape is beautiful, and not something to be worried about.